Staff Directory

 Hobbies/Interests: I’m a 30+year volunteer Firefighter/EMT (Jericho FD) and past Chief of Department; I serve as a tenor in our Church Choir (Trinity-Hicksville) and am an occasional soloist; I enjoy home brewing (founder and brewmaster of “High Pool Brewing”) and love cooking both the “standards” and experimenting with new things/recipes.

-Family: Married to Jane (LuHi’s Head of Advancement); three sons (all LuHi alumni); my boys each have a wonderful significant other; I’m also the proud “Pop” to grandsons Jack and Beau.
+Family: Married to Jane (LuHi’s Director of Advancement); three sons (all LuHi alumni); my boys each have a wonderful significant other; I’m also the proud “Pop” to grandsons Jack and Beau.

 Awards: 2006 recipient of the Randy Abbe Christian Service award